Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Learning with Observed Exogenous States

-In the full observation regime, the agent observes the quadruple $(\State_h, \Action_h, \Reward_h,\ExoState_h)$ at each stage $h \in [H]$.
-Recall that all randomness in an Exo-MDP lies in the exogenous component $\exostate$, and the functions $(\SysFun, \RewFun)$ are known.
-As a key consequence, estimating the probability vector $\pvecxi \in \real^d$ is sufficient for estimating the Exo-MDP itself, from which we can compute an optimal policy estimate.
-These observations motivate a natural plug-in approach for the full observation regime, in which we perform the following three steps: (i) first compute an empirical estimate $\pvecxihat$ using the observations of the exogenous variables; and (ii) use this estimated probability vector to form an estimate $\widehat{\MDP}$ of the Exo-MDP; and (iii) compute an optimal policy via standard dynamic programming.
+In the full observation regime, the agent observes the exogenous state $\ExoState_h$ after choosing action $\Action_h$ at each state $h \in [H]$.
+Recall that all randomness in an Exo-MDP lies in the exogenous component $\ExoState_h$, and the functions $\SysFun, \RewFun$ are known.
+Consequently, estimating the probability vector $\pvecxi$ governing the exogenous process is sufficient to identify the full model of the MDP, from which one may compute the optimal policy via dynamic programming.